 Any fraternity or sorority, regardless of national affiliation, that is not a Recognized Organization is considered "unrecognized".
 Unrecognized organizations are not affiliated with SUNY Old Westbury, and do not enjoy the rights and privileges of recognized organizations.
-They do not receive support, advisement, or management from SUNY Old Westbury, and do not follow the College's Code for Student Conduct and Risk Management policies.
-At one time, these organizations may have been recognized, but violations of the College policy may have resulted in their loss of recognition.
+They do not receive support, advisement, or management from SUNY Old Westbury, and do not follow the university's Code for Student Conduct and Risk Management policies.
+At one time, these organizations may have been recognized, but violations of the university policy may have resulted in their loss of recognition.

 The Center for Student Leadership & Involvement names these unrecognized organizations on our website, so that students and parents can make an informed decision when choosing to join a fraternity or sorority.
 In addition to subjecting themselves to risky "pledging" behaviors, students who join unrecognized organizations will not have access to the privileges that members of recognized organizations can enjoy.
-This could include, but is not limited to, inclusion of their experience on their Co-Curricular Transcript, leadership development opportunities, and the ability to represent the organization at College sponsored programs and event.
+This could include inclusion of their experience on their Co-Curricular Transcript, leadership development opportunities, and the ability to represent the organization at college sponsored programs and events.

 Recognized Organizations are prohibited from affiliating and socializing with unrecognized organizations.
-This includes co-hosting events either on or off campus.
+This includes co-hosting events either on or off campus!

-Adapted from SUNY Binghamton

-Edited by KP Shannon

-Edited by Tasheka Sutton

-Edited by Andy Auguste

-Revised for SUNY College at Old Westbury by Suzanne McLoughlin

-Revised by Juan Marte, Jr.

-Edited & revised by Rollie Buchanan & Dr. Mary Nigro

-Edited & revised by Jamie B. Dresher

-Edited & revised by Suzanne McLoughlin
+Adapted from SUNY Binghamton 08/27/96 Edited by KP Shannon 12/08/97 Edited by Tasheka Sutton 11/08/2002 Edited by Andy Auguste 07/26/2006 Revised for SUNY College at Old Westbury by Suzanne McLoughlin 08/09/07 Revised by Juan Marte, Jr. 07/28/2011 Edited & revised by Rollie Buchanan & Dr. Mary Nigro 09/01/14 Edited & revised by Jamie B. Dresher 05/11/2015, 10/13/2015, 3/27/2017 Edited & revised by Suzanne McLoughlin 06/08/2020 Edited & revised by Marvin Johnson 08/22/2023 Edited & Revised by Aiseosa Irowa 7/10/2024, 8/5/2024